marcopared/qr-corona-tracker/README.md

 - Ravi Johnson: QR code

 <h3>Difficulties and Challenges</h3>

   Some of us didn’t (or still don’t) know how to code in Java so that was a major challenge we faced.
 We were able to overcome this through individuals teaching themselves how to code through research, such as looking up Java-teaching programs, and by messing with the code to see how it worked and what different tweaks resulted in.
 Since many functions were initially unknown and foreign, we had to look up many of them and try to manipulate them to work in the way that we wanted.
 The hardest part was the Java-specific syntax, but by playing with it and taking Android Studio’s suggestions, we were able to produce code that did not contain any errors.

+  We wanted to use a more passive data collection method such as the app accessing the users’ location.
+However, due to the limited resources of time and experience, we figured that this way wouldn’t be feasible.
+Instead, we opted to use a more inconvenient, but easier to code method of data collection by using QR codes.

+  This was also the first time that almost everyone in the group was working with a large amount of data that had to be stored in the cloud.
+Therefore, it was a big challenge to learn JSON, learn how to store things in the cloud, and then implement that knowledge to fit our needs.

+  Another challenge that we faced was how we wanted to implement the backend of the software.
+We ran through three or four ideas on how to implement it using firebase but most of them were either too complicated or we realised that they would fail after delving into them.
+This is the model for the final back-end program we decided on using because of our ideas it was the most efficient and effective:

+<h3>Back-End</h3>

+- Class: Location
+  - Private field: users - a HashMap that holds the userID of the user who scanned the QR code as a key and the time of which the QR code was scanned as the value